 While not as picturesque as other tea countries we have visited in places like Sri Lanka and Malaysia’s Cameron Highlands, it was still a pleasant hike walking through the terraces of this Northern Thai village.

 We came across a Hill Tribe Village where the eldest grandmother loved to have her picture taken.
 When we saw us coming, she grabbed her pipe, sat down on a bench and gave us a big smile.

-Scott of Smiling Albino told us that he has visited this village before and gave her a copy of a photo once.
+Our guide Scott of Smiling Albino told us that he has visited this village before and gave her a copy of a photo once.